patrick-muller/labs/day-3/README.md

 Explain your answers in as much detail as possible in your own words

-1. Which framework (Spark, Hive, MapReduce) in your opinion will provide a better performance to run an WordCount program reading the data from the REVIEW Data set?
+1. Which framework (Spark, Hive, MapReduce) in your opinion will provide a better performance to run an WordCount program reading the data from the REVIEW Dataset?
 And Why?

 2. Which framework (Spark, Hive, MapReduce) in your opinion will provide a better performance to run a distinct count reading the data from the column actor2name ?
 And Why?